Can’t Sign in with a Microsoft Account – Error 0x8000704ec on Windows 10/11

 Fix #2: Disable Third-Party Virus Protection

 Defender came into its own as a full security suite in Windows 8.
 It came pre-installed on Windows and took on the role of the main malware protector.
-However, habits die hard and the populace still continued to use alternatives, not just because of familiarity, but also because some of those are genuinely superb options for system protection.
+However, many users still preferred to use alternative products, due to their familiarity and diverse offerings for system protection.

 Back to the issue at hand, protection on Windows is best left to one security tool at a time.
 And that is either Defender or your third-party option, but not both.
 If you wish to use Defender but also have an active alternative, you’ll likely have to turn the latter off first.